masaun/rental-tenant-space-protocol-using-ERC4907-NFT/README.md

 ## Specifications
 - ERC4907 (Rentable NFT Standard) is used for a tenant space NFT.
 - Chainlink Price Feed is used in the ShoppingMall.sol for retrieving ETH/USD price.
 This price retrieved is used for payment when a tenant space NFT is rent.
+  - When a user rent a tenant space NFT

 <br>